SoumyaNamdeo3015/Complier-of-E-/README.md

 - `get_min()`: Returns the minimum element in the heap.
 - `pop()`: Deletes the minimum element (which is at root) from the heap.

-We will check the memory-variable mapping in the stack machine to check the validity of the min-heap.
-If you are doing the Bonus section, then use the parameter `least_mem_loc` rather than `mem_loc` in your E++Compiler for mapping.